*** 20th Anniversary: 2003 to 2023 ***

 What is this about? : What shall we call it?
 Are you looking for a name for VHF Weather Broadcasts?
 Or for comments about this web page.
 The page needs to have working links for the double underlined items like radio, phone, etc. above.
 Today they are linked to nothing.
 Communicate better on the web, but don't expect everyone to carry an iphone.

-Barry's Response - The page with the Alberta stations listed, https://www.stuffintheair.com/Alberta-map.html, gives broadcast frequencies and phone numbers so you can get the recorded weather information you need via telephone (including any kind of cell) if you don't have the needed radio equipment.
-Also, the double-underscored links are ads.
+Barry's Response - The Alberta weather station page at https://www.stuffintheair.com/Alberta-map.html, has broadcast frequencies and phone numbers so you can get the weather info you need via phone (even a cell phone) if you don't have radio equipment.
+Hope these help.

 search this site for more information now.